sixman9/vcproj2cmake/README.txt

 - upon success, in that dir, run "mkdir build_toolkit1_v2.4_unicode_debug"
 - copy all required cmake/Modules, cmake/vcproj2cmake and samples to their respective paths in your project
 - cd build_toolkit1_v2.4_unicode_debug
-- cmake ..
+- cmake .. (alternatively: ccmake ..)
 - make -j3 -k

-NOTE: first thing to state is: if you do not have any users who are hooked on keep using their static .vcproj files on Visual Studio, then it perhaps makes less sense to use our converter as a somewhat more cumbersome online converter solution
+NOTE: first thing to state is: if you do not have any users who are hooked on keep using their static .vcproj files on Visual Studio, then it perhaps makes less sense to use our converter as a somewhat more cumbersome _online converter_ solution
 - instead you may choose to go for a full-scale manual conversion to CMakeLists.txt files (by basing your initial CMakeLists.txt layout on the output of our script, too, of course).